Fulforce/BackupAADSecurityGroups/README.md

 2)	Now add a new action step and use the Azure AD connector and we are going to use “Get group members”.
  ![image](https://user-images.githubusercontent.com/72546386/174013460-a9f06234-5842-4233-8156-61a58ed2ca7f.png)

-3)	Enter in the Azure AD Object ID for your security group
+3)	Enter in the Azure AD Object ID for your security group.
  ![image](https://user-images.githubusercontent.com/72546386/174013487-cfcdbd3d-83e0-4b03-a7b7-c5a2a8ee0e96.png)

 4)	I have a large group, so I am going to adjust the settings on this action and enable pagination.
 I will set the threshold to 3000.
 This will allow the action to fetch more members than it would at the default setting.
 By default, it will only fetch your first 100 members.